isabella232/scope-services/tutorial-console-logger.rst

     JavaScript
     Unknown thread
-    NotImplementedError: WindowManager, OnWindowClosed, message: [9]
+    NotBoundWarning: WindowManager, OnWindowClosed

     JavaScript
     Unknown thread
-    NotImplementedError: WindowManager, OnWindowActivated, message: [4]
+    NotBoundWarning: WindowManager, OnWindowActivated

   This is because we have only bound the messages which we need for our simple logger.
-If you like to get rid of these errors, you could add something like the following to the bind method:
+If you like to get rid of these warnings, you could add something like the following:

   .. code-block:: javascript

-    window_manager.onWindowClosed =
+    window.services['window-manager'].onWindowClosed =
-    window_manager.onWindowActivated =
+    window.services['window-manager'].onWindowActivated =
     function(status, message){};

-  This is an explicit statement that you we will not handle these events.
+  This is an explicit statement that we will not handle these events.